Level 4, 18 North Tce, Adelaide SA

 Breast Reconstruction

 Reconstructive surgery is a safe option for women who are looking to restore the shape of their breast following cancer treatment.
 Only 23 percent of women are aware of the range of treatment options for breast reconstruction available to them following their breast cancer treatment.
-At Adelaide Plastic Surgery, our specialist plastic surgeons are skilled in a wide range of surgical approaches.
+The Specialist Plastic Surgeons supported by Adelaide Plastic Surgery are skilled in a wide range of surgical approaches.
 They also work closely alongside our Surgical Breast Oncologist A/Prof Beverley Fosh, offering patients a holistic approach to breast reconstruction surgery.

 Breast reconstruction is a very personal procedure.
-Our specialist plastic surgeons will work with you to recommend the best surgical approach for you, dependent on your overall health, desires and safe management of your breast cancer.
+Your Specialist Plastic Surgeon will work with you to recommend the best surgical approach for you, dependent on your overall health, desires and safe management of your breast cancer.
 Often breast reconstruction will be performed in stages and will involve more than one operation in order to safely achieve the desired results.
 Breast reconstruction is also an option for women who have not been diagnosed with breast cancer, but have undergone double mastectomy surgery as a preventative measure.

 It is possible to have breast reconstruction performed as a joint procedure at the time of your breast cancer surgery or mastectomy.
 This is known as immediate reconstruction.
 Depending on your individual circumstances, your surgeon may recommend immediate reconstruction as a safe and preferred method, providing you do not require additional treatments after surgery, such as radiation therapy.